p2k3m/NovaPDFReader/README.md

 tools/check_logcat_for_crashes.py path/to/log.txt --package com.example.app
 ```

+## Android cache compatibility

+Android 9 (API 28) and higher restrict access to `Thread.threadLocalRandomProbe`, a hidden
+runtime API that Caffeine depends on for its concurrent cache implementation.
+Starting with
+Android 12L/13 (API 32) the method is completely blocked which causes an immediate crash as
+soon as Caffeine tries to initialize.
+NovaPDF therefore no longer ships Caffeine on any
+runtime target.
+The bitmap/page cache now relies on `android.util.LruCache`, which is safe on
+all supported API levels and runs on a lightweight `Mutex` to guarantee thread-safety.

+If you need eviction or expiry semantics beyond the built-in LRU behaviour, prefer layering
+those policies on top of `LruCache` or storing metadata in Room/SQLite.
+Before adding any new
+third-party cache library, verify that it is explicitly supported on API 30/32/34 and does not
+depend on non-SDK interfaces.
+The CI pipeline contains a regression check that fails the build
+if the `com.github.benmanes.caffeine` package resurfaces in the dependency graph so this
+regression cannot silently return.

 ## Gradle wrapper bootstrap

 Binary assets such as the `gradle-wrapper.jar` are intentionally not stored in this repository.
 Instead, the wrapper JAR is stored as a Base64 text file at `gradle/wrapper/gradle-wrapper.jar.base64`.
 The included `gradlew` and `gradlew.bat` scripts automatically decode this archive to `gradle/wrapper/gradle-wrapper.jar` (Gradle 8.5) the first time you run them.